ENQUIRE NOW

 Chelsea is currently in grade 8 and I have seen a remarkably positive changes in her.

 When we first returned to China, she was apprehensive to her new learning environment.
-After enrolling at Huili, she became more open.
+After enrolling at Hiba, she became more open.
 She is more motivated to learn.
-Huili gives her a sense of Chinese identity and love of our culture, but she is also developing capacity for critical and independent thinking.
+Hiba gives her a sense of Chinese identity and love of our culture, but she is also developing capacity for critical and independent thinking.

 I believe that with the combined efforts of the school and our family, my child will harvest good results.